vecna/trackmap/README.md

 ### (Some yours) Information requested

-When the script start asks for four (**they are optional, but useful**) Information that **will never be released**:
+When the software starts it asks for four types of information (**they are optional, but useful**) that **will never be released**:

   * Your name: is not important, but if we already known you or meet you in the future, we can say **thankyou** :)
-  * Your city: this maybe relevant because results from city very far among, reports different results.
+  * Your city: this might be relevant because results vary from city to city and report different results.
   * Your contact: an email or jabber, but is a free text.
-Put also a GPG fingerprint if you like, can be useful if eventually we've to contact you in the future. very likely, to run again the test.
+Put also a GPG fingerprint if you like, can be useful if eventually we have to contact you in the future - possibly to run the software again.
-  * Your ISP: if you know it, can be useful, because in the same country different ISP return lightly different results.
+  * Your ISP: if you know it, it can be useful, because in the same country different ISPs bring different results.

 ### Risks faced by users under pervasive survellaince

 Users in country where Internet control is pervasive, will not raise concern or anomalies.
-The Internet traffic eaverstropped, will appear like an user opening a news agengy home page and close after.
+Censored Internet traffic will appear like a user opening a news agengy home page and close after.
 Then, a certain amount of "traceroute" traffic, that is a legit and common tool used to check network speed and topology.

-If the user has some concern in using Tor, (used at the end of the test to deliver the test results), can avoid this using the option -d, and later we can figure out a dedicated way to receive the output collected.
+If the user has some concern about using Tor, (which is used at the end of the test by us to deliver the test results), can avoid this using the option -d, and later we can figure out a dedicated way to receive the output collected.
 In this case, please contact the email address with the PGP key specified at the end of this document.

 ### Step details, timing and resources

 Few Bandwidth/CPU/disk resources are needed.
-Is not possible make a precise estimation, because the executed operations  depends directly from the amount of media website under analysis, anyhow, based on the past experience:
+It is not possible to make a precise estimation, because the executed operations depend directly on the amount of media websites being analysed.
+Anyhow, based on the past experience:

-  * A list with around 200 media site starts for (200 + 50) times a "one time browser".
-It use 5-10 seconds each. more or less expend 300 Kb for each website ( ~75 megabyte used in download ).
+  * A list with around 200 media sites starts for (200 + 50) times a "one time browser".
+It use 5-10 seconds each.
+More or less spends 300 Kb for each website ( ~75 megabyte used in download ).
-  * For every media fetch, 7 to 20 hosts are discovered to be included. the script need process them in such ways:
+  * For every media fetch, 7 to 20 hosts are discovered to be included.
+The software processes them in the following ways:
-    * every host is resolved in an IPv4 address, this help to minimize duplicated result (happen quite often that different hosts has the same IP address).
+    * every host is resolved in an IPv4 address, which helps minimize duplicated results (quite often different hosts have the same IP address).
 Depends on the first point, but commonly are between 1400 - 1700 unique hosts.
-This operation require 10 to 30 minutes.
+This operation requires 10 to 30 minutes.
-    * For every resolved IPv4, perform a reverse DNS resolution.
-This operation is slower than the previous one, require at lest 30 to 60 minutes.
+    * For every resolved IPv4, it performs a reverse DNS resolution.
+This operation is slower than the previous one and requires at least 30 to 60 minutes.
-  * Then, for every unique IPv4 address, start a traceroute. worst case scenario (and presence of option **-i**) lead the test last for two/three hours, depends a lots on the number of target hosts.
+  * Then, for every unique IPv4 address, start a traceroute.
+Worst case scenario (and presence of option **-i**) the test will last for two/three hours, but this depends a lot on the number of target hosts.
-  * **The script require more or less 4 hours to be completed, and at the end send to us 8-15 megabytes of data**
+  * **The software requires more or less 4 hours to be completed and sends to us 8-15 megabytes of data at the end**

-**You can interrupt the script execution with control+C**, and when the command is given again, **it resume the previous execution**.
+**You can interrupt the script execution with control+C**, and when the command is given again, **it will resume the previous execution**.
 To start a new collection, remove the 'output' directory.

-**Is very likely have a stable network**.
-If you can avoid WI-FI (or be physically near the access point), it is better.
+**It is very important to have a stable network**.
+If you can avoid WI-FI (or be physically near the access point), it would be better.

-### The operation performed by the script
+### The operation performed by the software

   * an HTTP connection (using phantomjs) to every news media under analysis
-  * Collect all the URL included as third party (trackers, ADS, social)
+  * Collects all the third party URLs (trackers, ADS, social)
   * Dump &lt;object&gt; elements ( Can be used for future analysis. analyzing this code, we can point out [who are the worst tracker ;) ](http://rt.com/usa/175116-white-house-website-canvas-fingerprinting/) this analysis is not yet done.)
-  * Perform traceroute for every included URL
+  * Performs a traceroute for every included URL
-  * GeoIP conversion from every IP included.
+  * GeoIP conversion from every included IP address
-  * send the results to our hidden service (**mzvbyzovjazwzch6.onion**)
+  * sends the results to our hidden service (**mzvbyzovjazwzch6.onion**)

 This shows all the nations capable of knowing which users are visiting the (selected) news media.